-Here are four things you need to know about naloxone right now:
+Here are five things you need to know about naloxone right now:

 - Naloxone is safe.
 Also known by its brand names Narcan or Evizo, Naloxone is safe and FDA-approved.
 In fact, United States Surgeon General Jerome Adams has issued an advisory urging the public to carry naloxone, and to be prepared to use it.